 - Changes in work relationships

 You may experience feelings of extreme sadness which may affect your ability to return to work.
 Check your policy language to see if mental disorders are part of the policy benefit.
-Postpartum depression is generally not considered a valid reason to extend short term disability for maternity leave.
+Postpartum depression is generally not considered a valid reason to extend short term disability.